RocketChat/Rocket.Chat/app/logger/README.md

 // LDAP ➔ Connection.info connecting
 ```

-Sections have all avaliable methods methods, the default methods are:
+Sections have all available methods methods, the default methods are:
 ```javascript
 debug:
   name: 'debug'